 - 3/4 cup (128 grams) chocolate chips

 - Preheat oven to 350 degrees (F) (175 degreed C).
-Line an 9x9-inch baking pan with parchment paper or aluminum foil.
-Spray lightly with non-stick spray and set aside.
+Line an 9×9-inch baking pan with parchment paper.
+Spray lightly with non-stick baking spray and set aside.

-- In a medium saucepan, combine the butter, oil, 1/2 cup sugar, and espresso powder (if using).
+- In a medium saucepan, combine the butter, oil, and 1/2 cup of the sugar.
 Heat over medium heat, stirring frequently, until butter is completely melted.
-This mixture should be HOT.
+Remove from heat.

 - Scrape the batter into the prepared pan and smooth the top.

-- Bake for 27 to 32 minutes, or until the edges are firm and the top is shiny and slightly cracked.
+- Bake for 30 minutes, or until the edges are firm and the top is shiny and slightly cracked.

 - Place pan on a cooling rack and cool completely before slicing.